dormouseroared/next-blog/markdown-posts/array-unique-values.md

 ---
-title: 'only unique values in array'
+title: 'remove duplicates from array'
 date: 'September 29, 2022'
 excerpt: 'How to get only unique values using spread operator and Set'
 cover_image: '/images/posts/uniquevalues.jpg'